-Refer to the LMR Selected Area SOP for Category 3 Matter transport (Appendix B, pg 120) for more information on the sampling protocol including sites, timing and equipment, and on data analysis and evaluation, data management and quality assurance/quality control measures.
+Refer to the LMR Selected Area SOP for Category 3 Matter transport (Appendix B, pg 118) for more information on the sampling protocol including sites, timing and equipment, and on data analysis and evaluation, data management and quality assurance/quality control measures.
 Refer to Section 5 for timing of monitoring activities and more information on sampling sites and zones.

-- Annual reports describing changes in dissolved and suspended matter associated with river flows and environmental conditions between Lock 1 and the Southern Ocean, and an assessment of the contribution of Commonwealth environmental water delivery to those changes - A database to assess the response of dissolved and particulate matter to flows from Lock 1 to the Southern Ocean - A validated hydrodynamic-biogeochemical model from Lock 1 to the Southern Ocean.
+- Annual reports describing changes in dissolved and particulate matter associated with river flows and environmental conditions between Lock 1 and the Southern Ocean, and an assessment of the contribution of Commonwealth environmental water delivery to those changes.
+Depending on the availability of validation data, model outputs may be limited to changes between Lock 1 and Wellington. - A database to assess the response of dissolved and particulate matter to flows from Lock 1 to the Southern Ocean - A validated hydrodynamic-biogeochemical model from Lock 1 to the Southern Ocean.